 Veli Žal is definitely on my list of favorite beaches in Croatia; it is also located on the island’s western side, closest to the village of Dragove, and very close to Sakarun.

 It is not as secluded as Sakarun, and the beach itself is pebble, but its waters offer smooth white sand; it is immaculate and clear, overlooking the island of Mežanj and the open sea.
 While swimming at this beach, I had a feeling like I was swimming in Hawaii.

 Strašna Peć Cave

-When you visit the cave you will feel as if you have come to another planet, many bats live here, in fact, it is the largest bat colony in this part of Europe.
-It is unusual, quiet and peaceful and has a somewhat fascinated beauty that even interested the Austro-Hungarian Emperor Franz Joseph, who visited the cave in 1904.
+When you visit the cave, you will feel as if you have come to another planet; many bats live here; in fact, it is the largest bat colony in this part of Europe.
+It is unusual, quiet, and peaceful and has a somewhat fascinating beauty that even interested the Austro-Hungarian Emperor Franz Joseph, who visited the cave in 1904.

-Locals celebrate a specific type of food and a way of life of their ancestors through live music while offering their visitor’s local delicacies to taste their culinary traditions.
-These festivities are a lot of fun and the locals really go all out to provide good fun and delicious local foods.
+Locals celebrate a specific type of food and their ancestors’ way of life through live music while offering their visitor’s local delicacies to taste their culinary traditions.
+These festivities are a lot of fun, and the locals really go all out to provide good, fun, and delicious local foods.

 One example of these festivities on Dugi Otok is the Saljske užance in the village of Sali.
-A festivity that has been held every year in the first weekend of August for over 50 years; the celebration lasts for three nights and every night has its own theme.
+A festivity that has been held every year on the first weekend of August for over 50 years; the celebration lasts for three nights, and every night has its own theme.

-Friday night, for example, is “Fisherman’s night”, while Sunday night, up until recently, has been dedicated to the traditional donkey race.
-Traditionally the donkey represented a way of life on the island – almost every household had a donkey, and the donkey was used for hard labor and a means of transportation for the local villagers, most often transporting water, olives, etc.
+Traditionally the donkey represented a way of life on the island – almost every household had a donkey.
+The donkey was used for hard labor and as a means of transportation for the local villagers, most often transporting water, olives, etc. Friday night, for example, is “Fisherman’s Night,” while Sunday night, up until recently, has been dedicated to the traditional donkey race.

 These festivities are bundles of fun for the entire family and go on to early morning hours.